aurbjo/cheatsheets/PowerShell CheatSheet.md

 # Powershell CheatSheet

-This is a collection of my powershell commands and tricks that i need to write down so i don't have to look them up myself all the time.<br>
+Collection of my most used PowerShell commands and tricks.<br>
 Happy scripting 🧑‍💻

 ## 🔐 SecureString and PSCredential object